 2. Using an Intermediate Player

 YouTube came onto the scene in 2005 and has remained popular ever since.
 YouTube helped mainstream streaming video, and it’s an excellent example of a popular website that uses an intermediate player.

-When users upload a video to YouTube, viewers access the content through YouTube’s embedded player.
-Likewise, viewers can share the video content via a YouTube code.
+When users upload a video file to YouTube, viewers access the content through YouTube’s embedded player.
+Likewise, viewers can share the audio and video content via a YouTube code.